Window punching

 Window punching is a defense technique used against activity and view injections.

 This technique was proposed by AlJarrah et al.1 and endorsed by Kalysch et al.2.
 It relies on the possibility that the android.app.Instrumentation API provides a way to simulate touches on the screen.
 An application can generate touches only on views that belong to itself.
 In order to do that on external views, the INJECT_EVENTS permission is needed.
-Thus, an app can simulate touches ("punches") on specific areas of the screen and, if it touches a view that belongs to a different application, a SecurityException exception will be raised:
+Thus, an app can simulate touches ("punches") on specific areas of the screen and, if it touches a view that belongs to a different application, a SecurityException exception will be raised, indicating that injecting to another application requires INJECT_EVENTS permission.

 That behavior is used to detect the presence of an overlay or injection.
 Thus, if we throw punches on, e.g., a password field, and we see an exception, we will know that there is an injection or overlay positioned over that field.